What is a home equity line of credit (HELOC)?

 Home equity is the value a homeowner might build in their home over time.
 It’s defined by the difference between the current market value of a residence and what’s still owed on a mortgage.

-• A HELOC is a line of credit that lets you borrow against the value of your home.
+• A HELOC is a line of credit against the value of a home.

-• HELOCs are a form of secured debt.
+• HELOCs are a form of revolving credit and secured debt.

-• Falling behind on HELOC payments could result in losing a home.
+• Falling behind on HELOC payments could result in foreclosure.

 How does a HELOC work?

-If you apply for a home equity line of credit, the lender will start by determining the current value of your home through an appraisal.
-Lenders will limit the amount you can borrow to a certain percentage of this appraised value minus what you still owe on the home.
+If you apply for a home equity line of credit, the lender might determine the current value of your home through an appraisal.
+The appraised value can inform the amount you can borrow.
+For example, it may be a percentage of this appraised value minus what you still owe on the home.
+Lenders may also use credit scores and debt-to-income (DTI) ratios and other factors to determine how much credit to extend and what interest rate to offer.

 Using a HELOC